BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 <p>
 It's said the people you meet in life may not remember your name or exactly what you said, but they'll always remember how you made them feel.
-In the same way, I don't remember every detail from My Side of The Mountain, but I'll always remember how it made me feel.
+In the same way, I don't remember every detail from My Side of the Mountain, but I'll always remember how it made me feel.
 </p>

 <hr/>